Ben Wu (interior designer)

 Ben Wu (吴滨 Wu Bin) is a Chinese interior designer and artist based in Shanghai, China.
-He is the founder of the design firms W.Design, and WS Space.
-Wu's work has won numerous awards such as Elle Deco China Interior Design Awards, a Red Dot Design Award, an Andrew Martin Interior Designer of the Year Award,^{} and six times of AD100 Awards from Architectural Digest.
+He is the founder of the design firm W.Design, and lifestyle brand WS Space.
+Wu's work has won numerous awards such as Best of Competition Winners for 2025 Best of Asia Pacific Awards and 2025 Global Excellence Awards, Design Anthology Awards ,Elle Deco China Interior Design Awards, a Red Dot Design Award, an Andrew Martin Interior Designer of the Year Award,^{} and seven times of AD100 Awards from Architectural Digest.
 His design style has been described as “Modern Orientalism.”